JID-3135-Team-Vasco/CrossPay/README.md

 ### Features

-- Created Account screen and first iteration of footer
+- Created Account Information screen
-- Integrated [Plaid Link](https://plaid.com/docs/link/) to securely add the following accounts:
-  - Checking
-  - Savings
-  - Credit Card
-- Connected Plaid accounts added to MongoDB, allowing users to save their account details to their user profile
+- Routed footer with proper routing with required parameters like user accounts and email
+- Created Payment screen with validation check on amount/input
+- Implemented log out functionality

 ### Bug Fixes

-- Fixed the axios discrepancies with iOS and Android
+- Fixed the icon issues with iOS and Android
-- Fixed MongoDB accessibility issues in the backend
+- Fixed Android Plaid Link issues for most machines
-- Allowed a way to return home from the forgot password page

 ### Known Issues

-- Icons for the footer don't currently show up on iOS
-- Log out functionality is yet to be implemented
+- Android only works with `plaid-link-sdk` version of `10.6.4` and iOS only works with `8.0.0`
+- Plaid SDK is still not supported on certain Windows/Android setups
 - Plaid SDK Plugin requires different versions for iOS and Android.
 Requires package changing until a solution is found.

 ## Version 0.2.0